Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-60-the-calm-and-the-storm.md

 "A journalist?"
 Uthrug asked, taking what he believed was an unspoken invitation to sit down and join her.

 "Extraterrestrial affairs.
-I heard a refugee from Ugunduvur was coming through the array and… well.
+I heard a refugee from Ugunduvur was coming through the array and... well.
 Would you call yourself a refugee or a migrant?"

 "...A little of both, I suppose.
-I don’t feel… *capable…* of remaining on that planet any longer," Uthrug admitted.
+I don’t feel... *capable...* of remaining on that planet any longer," Uthrug admitted.

 "What’s your name?"